Autothrottle: A Practical Bi-Level Approach to Resource Management for SLO-Targeted Microservices

 Figure~\ref{fig:512cores_usage_allocation} shows that {\sysname} is able to allocate fewer CPU cores while meeting Social-Network's 200~ms P99 SLO.
 Compared to the best-performing baselines, K8s-CPU and K8s-CPU-fast, {\sysname} saves up to 28.24\% (or 150 CPU cores) and at least 5.92\% (or 24 CPU cores).
 Finally, we note that K8s-CPU-Fast can have a higher CPU allocation than K8s-CPU, especially for the noisy workload trace.
 Since K8s-CPU-Fast is more sensitive to CPU utilization changes than K8s-CPU, it can sometimes accidentally scale down and lead to SLO violations.
 As a result, conservatively setting K8s-CPU-Fast results in the trade-off of higher CPU allocation.

 \tightsection{Related Work} \para{Cloud resource management.} Cloud vendors have long offered services that enable elastic scaling of VMs and their associated resources according to user-defined rules~\cite{azure-autoscale,aws-autoscale,gce-autoscale}.
-In addition to traditional rule-based autoscaling, researchers have proposed predictive scaling, which involves forecasting future demand and adjusting resource allocation in advance of any demand changes~\cite{aws-predictive-scaling,gong2010press,shen2011cloudscale,nguyen2013agile}.
+In addition to rule-based scaling, researchers have proposed predictive scaling, which involves forecasting future demand and adjusting resource allocation in advance of any demand changes~\cite{aws-predictive-scaling,gong2010press,shen2011cloudscale,nguyen2013agile}.
 Despite the cost effectiveness of these mechanisms in meeting SLOs, they are primarily designed for VMs (e.g., targeting monolithic applications or relying on VM-specific techniques such as live migration), and cannot be directly applied to microservices.
-Other cluster management frameworks~\cite{mesos,omega,yarn,borg,tarcil} schedule jobs to clusters and may be used in conjunction with {\sysname}.
+Other cluster management frameworks~\cite{mesos,omega,yarn,borg,tarcil} that schedule jobs to clusters may be used in conjunction with {\sysname}.